 Before diving into solutions, let’s break down what this error is all about.

 Linux uses locales to set language and regional settings, including dates, times, currency, and more formats.
-When these environment variables aren’t set properly or are missing, Linux can’t determine how to display text correctly, especially in tools like man
+When these environment variables aren’t set properly or are missing, Linux can’t determine how to display text correctly, especially in tools like man (manual pages).
+That’s when you get the “manpath: can’t set the locale” error.

 This error doesn’t usually prevent you from running commands, but it can be annoying and may interfere with proper text rendering or command outputs.